Real-life cities are vast, diverse mishmashes of different cultures and social groups.

 Bully has the town of Bullworth, which has the rich suburb Old Bullworth Vale and the downtown political and commercial district Bullworth Town separated from the inner city ghetto New Coventry and the rough blue collar industrial neighborhood Blue Skies Industrial Park by a railway bridge.

-Shin Megami Tensei II: The last bastion of humanity After the End is split into The Center, a safe haven for all the important, priveleged and religious people; and Valhalla, which isn't exactly a dump but is at risk from wandering demons.
+Shin Megami Tensei II: The last bastion of humanity After the End is split into The Center, a safe haven for all the important, privileged and religious people; and Valhalla, which isn't exactly a dump but is at risk from wandering demons.
 Unlike most examples of this trope there is a small degree of social mobility: a battle royale where the victor wins citizenship in the Center.

 Fallout 2's Vault City is divided between the Citizens who have access to high tech services and a good quality life and the Denizens who live in the slums outside the city proper and can only get in by passing a ridiculously hard citizen test (which most Citizens would not be able to pass either) or becoming "servants", i.e. slaves (but the Citizens get reallyannoyed if you call them that).